Wealthsimple Invest: Investing on autopilot

 Not sure which accounts are right for you?
 We'll help you choose.

-A tax free account that lets family and friends invest in your child's future.
-This year's allowance is £4,368.
+The perfect retirement account for the self-employed.
+It allows you to contribute more than both Traditional and Roth IRAs.

-Our most common taxable account to build long-term wealth alongside your ISA.
+For holding assets for a beneficiary, usually used for estate and tax planning.

-Are you paying higher fees elsewhere on your ISA, GIA, or pension?
-You don't have to.
-Transfer any accounts with more than £5,000 to Wealthsimple and we’ll cover the administrative transfer fees the other company charges you.
+Are you paying higher fees elsewhere on your IRA or other accounts?
+You don’t have to.
+Transfer any accounts with more than $5,000 to Wealthsimple and we’ll cover the administrative transfer fees the other company charges you.

 Everything is encrypted - We use state-of-the-art data encryption when handling your financial information and two-factor authentication (2FA) protection